norskeld/sigma/benchmarks/README.md

 npm run bench
 ```

-Ideally, if you want to explore the source code, you would need to invoke `npm i` at the root of the repository, otherwise, because of how everything is set up, TypeScript is gonna complain.
+Ideally, if you want to explore the source code, you will need to invoke `npm i` at the root of the repository, otherwise, because of how everything is set up, TypeScript is gonna complain.

 ## Notes